-After 20 hours of operation
+After the first 20 hours of operation

-- Change engine oil.

-- Clean and refit air filter.

-- Check the engine speed.
+- Change the engine oil.
+See the engine manual for more information. - Clean and refit air filter. - Check the engine speed. - Check and adjust valve clearances.
+See the engine manual for more information.

-Changing the engine oil, Honda
+Changing the engine oil and air filter, Honda